 The role of atrocity photographs, as several scholars including Grant have pointed out, was critical in engaging the attention of a popular audience.
-Alice Harris was a keen photographer, and had provided photographs to Casement during his visit to the Congo.
+Alice Harris was a skilled photographer and had provided photographs to Casement during his visit to the Congo.
 Her work was used as the basis of a lantern-slide lecture entitled “The Congo Atrocities.”
 The lantern slides and lecture were copied for use by missionaries around the world, with performances as far away as New Zealand.
-A report of a meeting there described how “except for the focus on the sheet, the church was pitch dark”, and the slides and their accompanying narrative created a “tense listening silence … being occasionally broken by exclamations of wonder, indignation and horror.”
-E. D. Morel used the photographs Casement brought back to Britain as the basis of plates in his book King Leopold’s Rule (1904), and also published photo-essays in his newspaper, West African Mail.
+A report of a meeting there described how “except for the focus on the sheet, the church was pitch dark,” and the slides and their accompanying narrative created a “tense listening silence . . . being occasionally broken by exclamations of wonder, indignation and horror.”
+E. D. Morel used the photographs Casement brought back to Britain as the basis of plates in his book King Leopold’s Rule (1904) and also published photo-essays in his newspaper, West African Mail.
 The case for Congo reform attracted the attention of key public intellectuals and writers such as Mark Twain (Samuel Clemens), whose King Leopold’s Soliloquy (1905) included a woodcut rendition of some of the Harris photographs.
-Twain’s fictional King Leopold cursed “the incorruptible Kodak” as “The most powerful enemy that has confronted us [and] …the only witness I have encountered in my long experience that I couldn’t bribe.”
+Twain’s fictional King Leopold cursed “the incorruptible Kodak” as “The most powerful enemy that has confronted us [and] . . . the only witness I have encountered in my long experience that I couldn’t bribe.”

-The atrocity photographs in the Congo campaign, like the famine images before them, entered the public domain through imperial, missionary and charitable circles.
-The Congo images were circulated to metropolitan audiences via the agency of non-state actors: they were not produced by the state, did not receive its official sanction, and circulated via imperial networks and connections.
+The atrocity photographs in the Congo campaign, like the famine images before them, entered the public domain through imperial, missionary, and charitable circles.
+The Congo images were circulated to metropolitan audiences via the agency of nonstate actors: they were not produced by the state, did not receive its official sanction, and circulated via imperial networks and connections.
 Indeed, the British government had passed up the opportunity to circulate the images Alice Harris had given to Roger Casement during his tour of the Congo.
 The photographs became prominent in the campaign after there was a questioning of the “evidence” upon which the reformers relied.
 Certainly, King Leopold of Belgium and his supporters attempted to discredit the evidence of missionaries and others as hearsay from the disgruntled few.
 Coming in a period when, thanks to the expansion of the education system, literacy rates in the British population had soared, there were new levels of sophistication about texts and authorship.
 Although photography was not an uncontroversial medium, and also attracted claims that its images might be fabricated, there was a less sophisticated discourse around the visual medium of the photograph.
 The photographic images therefore entered the campaign as evidentiary claims, although as Robert Burroughs has recently argued, it is important not to overstate their impact, to examine their role in the broader missionary project, and to give at least equal credence to the influence of textual accounts of atrocity.